tyedem/Exploratory-Analysis/README.md

 # Description

 Exploratory analysis with an e-commerce Kaggle dataset.
-Comparatice RFM analysis is conducted with quartile breaks and jenks-fisher natural breaks.
+Comparative RFM analysis is conducted with quartile breaks and jenks-fisher natural breaks.
 Various metrics calculations are explored.

 # Resources